yale-dsaas/yale-dsaas.github.io/about.md

 To add something/someone to the schedule / propose a workshop/anything else, please send an email to any of the current organizers.

-Fall 2025 Organizers: Barry Chiang, Yasmeen Asali Spring 2025 Organizer: Yasmeen Asali
+Fall 2025 Organizers: Barry T. Chiang, Yasmeen Asali Spring 2025 Organizer: Yasmeen Asali
 Fall 2024 Organizer: Yasmeen Asali
 Spring 2024 Organizer: Yasmeen Asali